Matth3w90/spring-boot-admin-actuator/README.md

 ## Latest release

-Version 1.3.0 introduces the following new features:
+Version 1.4.0 introduces the following new features:

-Support for the [**loggers**](#loggers) tab to manage the root level of the logs at runtime.

-A fix has been introduced on the api logfile to avoid that on the sba the spinner remains displayed in case the log sent is empty,

-"secret", "key" and "credential" have been added to the list of keys that are hidden by the /env and /configprops APIs.
+Added support to configure log level at file level.
+The library contains a logger.js file under the utils folder that you can use to integrate the new functionality introduced.
+This has a custom logger class that integrates perfectly with the new version of the API loggers.

+If you have already implemented the new API distributed with version 1.3.0 of this library version 1.4.0 continues to work without problems.

+The "WARN" log level has also been added in the managed levels contained in the LoggerLevels object.

 <br>
 <!-- tocstop -->